ESCOMP/CTSM/doc/source/users_guide/overview/introduction.rst

-Developers that are making changes to CLM either for their own development or for development that they hope will eventually become a part of the main CLM should read the `Chapter 8 <CLM-URL>`_ chapter.
+Developers that are making changes to CLM either for their own development or for development that they hope will eventually become a part of the main CLM should read :ref:`testing_section`.
 We have a suite of test scripts that automatically test many different model configurations and namelist options, as well as ensuring things like restarts are bit-for-bit and the like.
 It's helpful to use these scripts to ensure your changes are working